rudenoise/inPathScheme/README.md

 ## Build

-Install Gambit Scheme (if you see compiler errors you may have issues between the [https://github.com/Homebrew/homebrew/issues/17099](compiler that built gambit and the default on your system)), then:
+Install Gambit Scheme (if you see compiler errors you may have issues between the [compiler that built gambit and the default on your system](https://github.com/Homebrew/homebrew/issues/17099)), then:

   ```sh
   $ ./build.sh